andrewdavidmackenzie/flow/lib/flow.md

 name - a String that is used for display and referencing purposes within the flow it is used in. source - the location where the flow is defined.

-## Entity Reference
-name - a String that is used for display and referencing purposes within the flow it is used in. source - the location where the flow is defined. (library entities?)

 ## IO Reference
-This uniquely identifies an IO from a flow/value/function and is used to define connections between them from outside, and so consists of a reference to either a flow or entity visible at this level, plus the name of the IO on that Flow or Entity. e.g. ObjectType/Flow.name/IO.name e.g. ObjectType/Value.name e.g. ObjectType/Function.name/IO.name
+This uniquely identifies an IO from a flow/value/function and is used to define connections between them. e.g. ObjectType/Flow.name/IO.name e.g. ObjectType/Value.name e.g. ObjectType/Function.name/IO.name